jaantollander/dotfiles-arch/docs/login-shell.md

-## System Startup
+## Login Shell
-It is useful to understand the execution order of configuration files on system startup.
+It is useful to understand the execution order of configuration files for the login shell.
 Here is a summary:

-1) First, we boot the computer and login, which starts the login shell.
-We have set it to `zsh`.
+1) After booting the computer we arrive to the login menu.
+By logging in, we start the login shell, `zsh` in our case.

 2) Starting zsh first sets environment variables from [`zshenv`](../zsh/config/zshenv) file.